 The program is accredited by the Collegiate Commission on Nursing Education (CCNE), One Dupont Circle NW, Washington, DC, 20036.
 Phone: (202) 887-6791; fax: (202) 887-8476

-Application to the Nursing Major for Fall 2016 is closed.
+Application to the Nursing Major for Fall 2017 is open.

 Bachelor of Science in Nursing (B.S)

 Students who graduate with a B.S. degree in Nursing from Western will possess the following skill sets.
 They will be able to:

 Synthesize knowledge from the arts, sciences, and humanities with nursing theory as the basis for making nursing proactive decisions.